 The controller can be controlled and monitored over the network as well.
-The controller monitors port 50000 to allow the remote commands to be sent to the controller and the results returned as well remotely.
+The controller monitors TCP/IP network port 50000 to allow the remote commands to be sent to the controller and the results returned as well remotely.
 More than one computer can access the port at the same time.
 See the list of remote commands below for more information.